Serj-Sxhx/Vaults/06 Notes/NLP Chatbot Assesments (11).md

 Being 'taught'.

-With a few friends John yang and
+I was working on Vivid with John Yank and Zack